How and where to bet on Thoroughbred Horse Racing

 1. NYRA Bets - NYRA Bets is run by the New York Racing Association.
 It is available for use in 30 states including New York, Pennsylvania, Maryland and Delaware.
-If you sign up with this link during this week starting June 1, (Promo code: INSIDER25) their Belmont Stakes promotion will get all new users a $200 New Member Bonus if you bet $200 in your first 14 days PLUS a $25 win bet refund if your Belmont Stakes pick finishes second or third.
+If you’re a new user and sign up with this link you will get a $200 New Member Bonus if you bet $200 in your first 14 days.

 Horse racing works on a pari-mutuel system (the house takes a little of every bet) so unlike betting on other sports, it has no stake in the outcome.
 As long as people wager, the track makes money.